 Legal services

-Our in-house legal department offers expert advice on a full range of council responsibilities and public sector duties.
-We are absolutely committed to client care and provide high quality, responsive advice to meet the needs of internal and external clients.
+Our in-house legal department offers expert advice on a range of council responsibilities and public sector duties.
+We're committed to client care and we provide high quality, responsive advice to meet the needs of internal and external clients.

-We provide specialist customer-focused advice on a range of areas of law, including the following:
+We provide specialist customer-focused advice on a range of areas of law, including:

 Contact information